Predicting the First Response Latency of Maintainers and Contributors in Pull Requests: Conclusion

 \section{Conclusion}

 The objective of this paper was to develop the first machine-learning approach for predicting the latency of both maintainers' first response following a PR submission and the contributor's first response after receiving the first maintainer feedback.
-We curated a dataset of 20 large and popular open-source projects on GitHub and extracted 15 features characterizing projects, contributors, PRs, and review processes.
+We curated a dataset of 20 large and popular open-source projects on GitHub and extracted 21 features characterizing projects, contributors, PRs, and review processes.
 The analyses demonstrated the effectiveness of our approach in predicting the first response latency of maintainers and contributors both in project-specific and cross-project settings.
 Furthermore, the findings highlighted the significant influence of the timing of submissions and feedback, the complexity of changes, and the track record of contributors on the response latencies.
-By providing estimates of waiting times, our approach can help open-source projects facilitate collaboration between their maintainers and contributors by enabling them to anticipate and address potential delays proactively during the review process of PRs.
-Future work can develop a tool on top of our approach that not only predicts the anticipated waiting times but also provides explanations for estimated delays using techniques like LIME (Local Interpretable Model-agnostic Explanations) \citep{ribeiro_why_2016}.
-The tool could additionaly offer tailored recommendations to minimize these delays, aligned with the specific project's guidelines and best practices.
+By providing estimated waiting times, our approach can help open-source projects facilitate collaboration between their maintainers and contributors by enabling them to anticipate and address potential delays proactively during PR review process.

+\begin{IEEEbiography}[{ }]{SayedHassan Khatoonabadi} is a Postdoctoral Fellow (NSERC CREATE SE4AI) in the Department of Computer Science and Software Engineering at Concordia University, Canada.
+He received his Ph.D. from Concordia University, Canada.
+His research interests include developer experience, SE4AI, AI4SE, mining software repositories, and empirical software engineering.
+You can find more about him at \url{https://linkedin.com/in/khatoonabadi}. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Ahmad Abdellatif} is an Assistant Professor in the Department of Electrical and Software Engineering at the University of Calgary, Canada.
+He received his Ph.D. from Concordia University, Canada.
+His research interests include software chatbots, mining software repositories, SE4AI, and empirical software engineering.
+You can find more about him at \url{https://aabdllatif.github.io}. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Diego Elias Costa} is an Assistant Professor in the Department of Computer Science and Software Engineering at Concordia University, Canada.
+Before that, he was an Assistant Professor in the Department of Computer Science at UQAM, Canada.
+He received his Ph.D. from Heidelberg University, Germany.
+His research interests include SE4AI, dependency management, performance testing, and software engineering bots.
+You can find more about him at \url{https://realiselab.github.io/teamInfo/diego}. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Emad Shihab} is Associate Dean of Research and Innovation and Full Professor in the Gina Cody School of Engineering and Computer Science at Concordia University, Canada.
+He is a member of the Royal Society of Canada and a Senior Member of IEEE.
+He received his Ph.D. from Queen's University, Canada.
+His research interests include software engineering, mining software repositories, and software analytics.
+You can find more about him at \url{https://das.encs.concordia.ca/members/emad-shihab}. \end{IEEEbiography}

 \appendices